Skip to Content

 How long does it take for ingrown hair to heal?

-Ingrown hairs typically heal within a few days to two weeks, depending on their severity and your care.
+Ingrown hairs typically heal within a few days to a couple of weeks, depending on severity.

 How long does ingrown hair last on a beard?